reynoldsjulia789-byte/cscd211-project/README.md

 in preparation to test out of the course.

 ## Plans
-I plan to continue to update the UI for this project as I am currently unhappy with how it looks.
+- continue to update the UI for this project as I am currently unhappy with how it looks
+- figure out why there is a "JavaFX runtime components are missing" error when attempting to run main